 Remember – proper laboring positions will help your pelvis expand the way it’s intended to make room for your baby.
 And, baby’s head is flexible so that it can mold to fit through the birth canal.
 Neither your pelvis nor your baby is a fixed object working against this process!

-5. Is Baby in Optimal Position?
+5. Is Baby in an Optimal Position?

 Let’s get a little bit personal for a moment.
 If you haven’t taken the time to read my son’s story about being 13 days late, I highly recommend it.